Shloka: Metrical pattern

 The pathyā and vipulā half-verses are arranged in the table above in order of frequency of occurrence.
 Out of 2579 half-verses taken from Kalidasa, Bharavi, Magha, and Bilhana, each of the four admissible forms of śloka in this order claims the following share: 2289, 116, 89, 85; that is, 89% of the half-verses have the regular pathyā form.

 The various vipulās, in the order above, are known to scholars writing in English as the first, second, third and fourth vipulā, or the paeanic, choriambic, molossic, and trochaic vipulā respectively.
 In Sanskrit writers, they are referred to as the na-, bha-, ma-, and ra-vipulā.
 A fifth vipulā, known as the minor Ionic, in which the first pāda ends | u u – x |, is sometimes found in the Mahābhārata, although rarely.

 Macdonell's chart given above is in fact too restrictive with regard the first four syllables in a vipulā verse.
 For example, the first quarter verse of the Rāmayaṇa (critical edition) contains a na-vipulā and scans ⏑ – – – ⏑ ⏑ ⏑ – (tapaḥsvādhyāyanirataṃ).
 Other examples are easy to find among classical poets, e.g., Rāmacarita 1.76 manyur dehāvadhir ayaṃ – – – – ⏑ ⏑ ⏑ –.
 In the ma-vipulā, a caesura is not obligatory after the fifth syllable, e.g., Śiśupālavadha 2.1a yiyakṣamāṇenāhūtaḥ ⏑ – ⏑ – – – – –.

 Noteworthy is the avoidance of an iambic cadence in the first pāda.
 By comparison, syllables 5–8 of any pāda in the old Vedic anuṣṭubh metre typically had the iambic ending u – u x (where "x" represents an anceps syllable).

 Statistical studies examining the frequency of the vipulās and the patterns in the earlier part of the pāda have been carried out to try to establish the preferences of various authors for different metrical patterns.
 It is believed that this may help to establish relative dates for the poems, and to identify interpolated passages.

+The Kannada śloka described by Nāgavarma I in his Chandombudhi allows any light (laghu) or heavy (guru) syllable in the first four and the eighth syllable, requires a light and heavy syllable in the fifth and sixth respectively, and alternates the seventh as long in odd-numbered pādas and short in even-numbered ones.
+The eighth syllable is often heavy, but it is not mandatory.
+Nāgavarma does say, however, that the seventh syllable may be also long across all four pādas, citing the practice of earlier poets.